Members of the Investor Advisory Panel

 Brigitte Catellier

-Ms. Catellier is co-director of the Investor Protection Clinic at Osgoode Hall Law School where she is also an adjunct professor.
+Ms. Catellier is Associate Director of the Investor Protection Clinic at Osgoode Hall Law School where she is also an adjunct professor.
 The Clinic provides free legal advice to people who believe their investments were mishandled and who cannot afford a lawyer.
 As co-director of the Clinic she oversees all activities including strategic direction, file management, student supervision and seminar instruction.
+She also teaches Financial Services Regulation in the Financial Law LLM at Osgoode Hall Law School.
 Ms. Catellier obtained her BCL/LLB degrees from McGill University and was admitted to the Quebec Bar.
-She is a Fellow of the Chartered Governance Institute, Ms. Catellier is a Member of the Board of Governance Professionals of Canada and currently serves as VP, Corporate Governance and Compliance at Meridian Credit Union.
+She is a Fellow of the Chartered Governance Institute, and currently serves as Chief Governance Officer & Corporate Secretary at The Co-operators Group Limited.

 Supriya Kapoor

 Ms. Kapoor is the founder and principal of Aurelius GRP, an investment governance, regulatory and policy consultancy.
 As a regulatory consultant Ms. Kapoor provides advice and guidance to develop effective compliance programs, operational infrastructures, and robust governance structures to ensure investor needs and interests are being appropriately met.
-Ms. Kapoor has over 20 years experience in securities regulatory compliance, including as Chief Compliance Officer and a member of management of multiple registered firms.
+Ms. Kapoor has approximately 25 years’ experience in securities regulatory compliance, including as Chief Compliance Officer and a member of senior management of multiple registered firms.
+Ms. Kapoor serves on various Independent Review Committees, industry committees and has previous experience on other OSC and CSA committees.

 Deborah Leckman